gsrohde/BioCroCppTests/README.md

 objects.
 The solution is to document each of these aliases as if they were classes defined directly.)

+### Preventing direct use of exposed BioCro classes

+To encourage using only the names provided by the interface files, I use a somewhat kludgy hack involving the use of an anonymous
+namespace: Following the _using_ statements in `BioCro.h`, I redefine the exposed names brought in by the include statements at the top of `BioCro.h`.
+This causes no conflict with the names as originally defined unless the subsequent code actually _uses_ one of these names.
+For example, if we try to use `state_map` in a source file that includes `BioCro.h`, we will get a compilation error, something like **"error: reference to 'state_map' is ambiguous"**.
+(Arguably, the anonymous namespace should redefine _all_ names brought in by the includes at the top of `BioCro.h`, thus preventing any direct use of the functions and classes so exposed.
+But I didn't try to make an exhaustive list and instead concentrated on those names most likely to be used "by mistake.")

 ### Going beyond aliasing

 Note that names declared in the interface header files are mostly